Journeyman-Joe/GitHub-and-Android-Studio/index.md

 ### Working with an Existing Project

-If you already have an Android Studio project and want to add a PAT to the credentials:
+If you already have an Android Studio project installed on a computer and want to add a PAT to the credentials:
 The sure-fire way to make it work is to delete the old project folder, and clone a new project folder, using the procedure above.

 **precaution:**  Please make sure that Android Studio does not have the project open when you delete and re-clone.